apigee/consumer-data-standards-au/src/additional-solutions/metrics-service/README.md

 	curl https://api.enterprise.apigee.com/v1/o/$APIGEE_ORG/eips -u $APIGEE_USER:$APIGEE_PASSWORD

 ## Troubleshooting
-The service will add logging information as Datastore _logs_ entities (Kind: _cds-metrics_).
+The service will add logging information as Datastore _logs_ entities (Kind: _cds_metrics_).
 You can see them using the [Google Cloud Console Datastore section](https://pantheon.corp.google.com/datastore/entities).
 When an error occurs, the _logs_ entity will have severity set to ERROR and will include some error information.
 You can use the Google App Engine logs to troubleshoot further.
 To access the logs go to the [Google Cloud Console App Engine Services section](https://pantheon.corp.google.com/appengine/services), click on Tools and select Logs.